Areas of Specialization

 Representative Professional Activities and Achievements

-In January 2014, Professor Grove was chosen to serve as Chair of the AALS Federal Courts Section.
-Professor Grove's research interests include federal courts, constitutional law, civil procedure, bankruptcy, and statutory interpretation.
+Professor Grove’s teaching and research interests include federal courts, constitutional law, civil procedure, bankruptcy, and statutory interpretation.

 - Co-author, Congress's (Limited) Power to Represent Itself in Court, 99 Cornell L. Rev. 571 (2014) (with Neal Devins).
 SSRN.

 - The Exceptions Clause as a Structural Safeguard, 113 Colum.
 L. Rev. 929 (2013).
 SSRN.

 - The Article II Safeguards of Federal Jurisdiction, 112 Colum.
 L. Rev. 250 (2012).
 SSRN.